Sumittrivedi26/Sumittrivedi26/README.md

 💡 What I do:

+🔹 Analyze ,visualize & Automate Real Estate data leaveraging AI.

 🔹 Analyze and visualize rugby data as a Rugby Data Collection Analyst

-🔹 Work with Power BI, Excel, and Snowflake to create insightful dashboards
+🔹 Work with Power BI, SQL Server, Excel, Snowflake to create insightful dashboards

 🔹 Explore data pre-processing and feature engineering to extract valuable insights